GGxcollab/ObsidianVault/SC-300/Plan, implement, and manage Access Review - EP12.1.md

 	- How will they be notificid to review?
 	- What are the timelines to be enforced for reviwe?
 	- What automatic actions should be enforced based on the review?
-	- What happens if the reviewer
+	- What happens if the reviewer doesn't respond in the time?
+	- What manual action will be taken as s recult based on the review?
+	- What communications should be sent based on actions taken?